hhakk/dmenu_toggl/README.md

 Fill time-entries to Toggl time tracker with `dmenu` and `cURL`.

-The script prompts you for a project, description, start time (currently for today) and the duration of your task.
+The script prompts you for a project, description, start time and the duration of your task.

 ## Before you use the script